johnchildren/documents/cv/cv.md

 - Habitual and driven self learner
 - Regularly attends several London based meetups inc. London Haskell, London NixOS User Group.
 - Attends community events such as FOSDEM and ZuriHac as well as developer conferences such as PolyConf.
-- Active participant in the Basingstoke Tech meetup, at which I spoken about building Slackbots.
+- Active participant in the Basingstoke Tech meetup, at which I presented about building Slackbots.

 #### Interests